Here’s Exactly How Often You Should Be Washing Your Face, According to Dermatologists

 How to recognize over- or under-washing

-Even if you think you’re doing your due diligence by cleansing your face morning and night, it is still possible to over or under wash your face.
-For instance, if you cleanse your face and then use a face towel to dry off only to find some makeup residue has stained your perfectly good towel, that’s a clear sign you may have under washed your face and all the gunk wasn’t properly removed.
+Even if you think you're doing your due diligence by cleansing your face morning and night, it is still possible to over or under-wash your face.
+For instance, if you wash your face and then use a face towel to dry off only to find some makeup residue has stained your towel, that's a clear sign you may have under washed your face.

 How to properly wash your face

-In case you need a face washing 101 refresher, here’s how Dr. Stephens recommends washing your face for best results.
+In case you need a face washing 101 refresher, here are the steps Dr. Stephens and Dr. Ruth recommend following for best results.

 1. Wash your hands.
 (The first step is also the most important.)

-2. Next, using lukewarm water gently apply a skin cleanser designed for your skin type and skin concerns for about 45 seconds.
+3. Next, using lukewarm water, gently apply a skin cleanser formulated for your skin type.
+Gently massage it into your skin in circular motions for about 45 seconds.

 The best types of face cleansers

-The type of cleanser that will best serve your skin will depend on your skin type.
-“The right cleanser can also help to improve your skin barrier or treat acne,” says Dr. Stephens.
-“Choosing the wrong cleanser for your skin type can strip your skin barrier of its natural oils, over dry your skin, or cause irritation and possible sensitivity.”
+The best type of face cleanser for you depends on your skin type.
+"The right cleanser can also help to improve your skin barrier or treat acne," says Dr. Stephens.
+"Choosing the wrong cleanser for your skin type can strip your skin barrier of natural oils, over dry your skin, or cause irritation and possible sensitivity."
 In other words, the face cleanser you use is just as important as how often you should wash your face.

 For oily and combination skin: foaming or gel cleansers

-For people with oily or combination skin, Dr. Stephens recommends a foaming or gel cleanser which will help remove excessive oils that build up on the skin throughout the day.
+For people with oily or combination skin, Dr. Stephens recommends a foaming or gel cleanser to help remove excessive oils that build up on the skin throughout the day.
+We love CeraVe Foaming Facial Cleanser ($18) which uses niacinamide to regulate your skin’s oil production to normal levels, plus hydrating hyaluronic acid and ceramides.

 For dry or sensitive skin: hydrating or milky cleanser